47 Tuc in Rubin Data Preview 1: Exploring Early LSST Data and Science Potential: Summary

 We identified 3,576 high-confidence 47 Tuc member stars through a rigorous selection process combining isochrone-based filtering on the ($g - r$, $r$) color-magnitude diagram, Gaia DR3 proper-motion filtering, and multi-dimensional color-color filtering.
 By fitting fifth-degree polynomials to the observed stellar locus in three unique color-color diagrams, we achieved better star-galaxy separation than the provided morphology-based extendedness parameter.
 We also characterized the saturation limits, with caveats in the DP1 photometry in the 47 Tuc field.
 Further analysis of photometric scatter suggested possible contributions from differential extinction or observational systematics, indicating areas for future investigation with more data.

-Further, we successfully crossmatched known variable stars within the 47 Tuc field against the DP1 data, recovering three RR Lyrae stars and two eclipsing binaries.
+Further, we successfully crossmatched known variable stars within the 47 Tuc field against the DP1 data, recovering three RR Lyrae stars and two eclipsing binaries in the coadd-based object catalog, and identify 62 of the 72 known variables in the difference image-based object catalog.
 Despite sparse temporal sampling, forced photometry at their fixed locations in every image aligns pretty well with the denser lightcurves from the literature, underscoring Rubin's promising capabilities for variability detections even in crowded regions.

 Overall, while challenges remain, the DP1 data around 47 Tuc convincingly showcase Rubin Observatory's strong potential for detailed stellar population and variability analyses in crowded stellar fields.
 Continued improvements to the Rubin Science Pipelines and in-kind programs dedicated to crowded-field stellar photometry are expected to deliver even higher-quality results in future DP2 and DR1.
+The substantial increase in depth and cadence over the 10-yr LSST survey will enable more complete variability studies and high-fidelity characterization of stellar populations in 47 Tuc and similar dense fields.

 \facilities{Rubin:Simonyi (LSSTComCam), USDAC, USDF}